starccato/starccato/README.md

 ## Releasing to PyPI

-1. Update the version in `setup.py`
+1. Manually change the version number in `pyproject.toml`  (has to be higher than previous)
-2. Create a tagged commit with the version number
+1. Create a tagged commit with the version number
-3. Push the tag to GitHub
+2. Push the tag to GitHub

 ```
 git tag -a v0.1.0 -m "v0.1.0"